acjim/angular-html-window/README.md

 ```

 ### Creating a window
 You can create windows by including the directive in your HTML.
-You can use ng-repeat to iterate through a collection.
+Use ng-repeat to iterate through a collection in the scope.
 ```html
 <ng-html-window options="options" ng-repeat="window in windows">
  <!--your content goes here-->